-Disturbed by concerns about the pandemic and politics?
+Concerned by everything on the news of late?
 Lifting weights might help, according to a timely study of anxiety and resistance training.
 The study, which involved healthy young adults, barbells and lunges, indicates that regular weight training substantially reduces anxiety, a finding with particular relevance during these unsettling, bumpy days.

 We already have plenty of evidence that exercise helps stave off depression and other mental illnesses and that exercise can elevate feelings of happiness and contentment.
 But most past studies of exercise and moods have looked at the effects of aerobic exercise, such as running on a treadmill or riding a stationary bike.

 Scientists only recently began to investigate whether and how weight training might also affect mental health.
 A 2018 review of studies concluded that adults who lift weights are less likely to develop depression than those who never lift.
 In another study, women with clinical anxiety disorders reported fewer symptoms after taking up either aerobic or weight training.

 But many of these studies involved frequent and complicated sessions of resistance exercise performed under the eyes of researchers, which is not how most of us are likely to work out.
 They also often focused on somewhat narrow groups, such as men or women with a diagnosed mental health condition like depression or an anxiety disorder, limiting their applicability.

 For the new study, which was published in Scientific Reports, researchers at the University of Limerick and other institutions decided to see if a simple version of weight training could have benefits for mood in people who already were in generally good mental health.

 To find out, they recruited 28 physically healthy young men and women and tested their moods, with a particular emphasis on whether the volunteers felt anxious.
 All the participants scored in a healthy range on detailed anxiety questionnaires.